KevinBjarnemark/bottle-post-recipes/README.md

 > ⚠️ **NOTE**
 > This is an MVP project, and the system is far from perfect.
 > For example, users can return the same recipes to the ocean multiple times.
-This needs to be addressed, especially when users and recipes are not that many.
+This needs to be addressed, especially when there are few users and recipes.

 #### Finishing up 💪